crowdtainer/dapp-contracts/docs/UserStories.md

 - ✅ I need a method to cancel a project, so that I can signal participants that the project will no longer be possible, and participants are therefore able to leave taking their money without waiting for expiration.

+- ✅ I need a way to set restrictions based on off-chain rules (e.g. CCIP-read) and only allow users to join if an approval is given (based on signature).

 ### As a buyer/participant

-- ◻️ I'd like way to read the IPFS/HASH data so that I can verify that the legal term is the same as provided in a frontend interface.
+- ✅ I'd like way to read the IPFS/HASH data so that I can verify that the legal term is the same as provided in a frontend interface.

 - ✅ I'd like to specify my details of order and sign such transaction, so that I can participate in a group buying.